Take Action with Pain Management Tools

-Discover the joy you can feel when strumming a ukulele, blowing on a harmonica or pounding a drum.
+Learn how to play a musical instrument.
+Keep it simple.
+Discover the joy you can feel when strumming a ukulele, blowing on a harmonica, or pounding a drum.
 Remember that this is just for you.
 Pick an instrument that makes you happy.

 It’s fine to talk to your few confidants about how you are really doing.
 The idea is not to broadcast all the nitty-gritty details to everyone you come into contact with.
 Learn a new Be aware of the words you speak when those outside of your inner circle ask about you.

-Start by searching for some of your favorite authors, comediennes or uplifting speakers.
+Listen to podcasts.
+Start by searching for some of your favorite authors, comediennes, or uplifting speakers.
 Your choice for this is as unique as what makes you laugh.
 Schedule to listen to at least one a week.

-I have placed all over my house small groupings that soothe my soul.
+I have placed all over my house small groupings that soothe my soul and make me smile.

 You might be surprised if you share space that others don’t even notice the wee additions to your home.